 A thousand players running around killing giant spiders is fun, but we wanted to add more ways to interact with the world of Abyssals:

+They are similar to the storyteller in a tabletop RPG.
 Each of these is just a different view into the game world, with different visualisation and controls.